 I use these lessons for learners at A2 to B2 levels (depending on their needs, level of support and time available), but you know your students best, so use your judgement over whether the level is suitable or needs adapting.

-This is a lesson to present and practise the sounds sss, zzz and shhh which can be a problem for most nationalities.
+This is a short lesson (approximately 20 minutes) to present and practise the sounds sss, zzz and shhh which can be a problem for most nationalities.
+The main activity is a vocab-grab in which students take it in turns to read a list of words (with /s/, /z/ or /∫/ pronunciation), and the others race to find the word.

 Short vowels: a, e, i, o and u or / æ e ɪ ɒ ʌ /

-A short lesson plan to practise short vowel sounds (works well as a 15 minute filler in a longer lesson).
-It looks simple, but often the difference between /æ/ and /e/ or /æ/ and /ʌ/ cause problems (not to mention /t/ and /d/ at the ends of words, and /ɪ/ mispronounced as /i:/).
+A short lesson plan to practise short vowel sounds (it works well as a 15-minute filler in a longer lesson).
+It looks simple, but often the difference between /æ/ and /e/ or /æ/ and /ʌ/ can cause problems (not to mention /t/ and /d/ at the ends of these words, and /ɪ/ mispronounced as /i:/).

 Long vowels: a, e, i, o and u or / eɪ i: ɑɪ əʊ ju: /